 Your Preferred Workplace Culture

-Most leaders, especially those with new teams or at early growth stages, work hard to create a meaningful organizational culture they want for their organization that makes sense to them and their teams.
+Most leaders, especially those with new teams or at early growth stages, work hard to create a desired organizational culture that makes sense to them and their teams.
 But they then ask, “How do you reinforce your preferred workplace culture?”

 But with so many drivers of corporate culture change, every culture needs reinforcement, or it risks fading away.